Tried & True Tips for Art Teachers is a monthly roundup of advice and wisdom

 from fellow art teachers, put together by the intrepid Glenda Lubiner.

-Thank you Lark, Beth and Nadia for your helpful tips.
+Thank you to Cynthia and MaryJane for your great tips.

 Arts & Activities Contributing Editor Glenda Lubiner (NBCT) teaches art at Franklin Academy Charter School in Pembroke Pines, Fla.
 She is also an adjunct professor at Broward College.